Abhi2k30/ADCS-Assignment-Someshwar/README.md

 - `vscmg_steering_matrices.m`
   Computes steering matrices **S** and **G**.

-These functions are used in Tasks 4 and 5.
+These functions are used in Task 5.

 ---